 Fundraising for the Buzzards Bay Watershed Ride

 The Buzzards Bay Watershed Ride is a fantastic community event that raises funds for a great cause: clean water in Buzzards Bay.
-Each rider raises a minimum of $300, regardless of their chosen registration fee.
+Each rider raises a minimum of $300.
 Last year alone, riders like you raised $397,000 for clean water in Buzzards Bay!
 Check out our best fundraising tips below, and contact us if you have questions or need help reaching your fundraising goal.

 What does the money I raise go toward?

 The Watershed Ride is a fundraiser for the Buzzards Bay Coalition, a membership-supported nonprofit organization that protects clean water in communities across the Buzzards Bay region.
 Every dollar you raise helps support the Coalition's work to improve the health of the Bay ecosystem for all through education, conservation, research, and advocacy.

 What's the best way to get started with fundraising?